rupasree-guttikonda/rupasree-guttikonda/README.md

 ## Hi there 👋

-# Hello, I'm Rupa Sree Guttikonda 👋
+# I'm Rupa Sree Guttikonda 👋

 👨‍💻 **Introduction**
 I'm a cybersecurity enthusiast with a strong foundation in **defensive mechanisms** and a growing curiosity about the world of **offensive cybersecurity**.
 Over time, I’ve honed my skills in identifying, mitigating, and preventing threats, and I’m now eager to explore the offensive side of security to gain a holistic understanding of the field.